 After 1993, ElectroScan Corporation being a venture capital company was acquired by Philips for several years, which was then succeeded by FEI Company, which was succeeded by ThermoFisher company.
 From 2000, Danilatos further worked for a few years to help LEO (now ZEISS) enter the ESEM market with a new commercial ESEM that allows the use of secondary electron detection via scintillation cascade amplification with extended specimen chamber pressure.
 NASA has also used the Danilatos services in the design of a mini-ESEM for a possible future mission to study specimens on the surface of Mars (2015-2017).
 The ESEM and its variants have thus continued to be manufactured under various brand names.
 He is currently an an Affiliated Scientist at the Foundation Reasearch and Technology Hellas (FORTH/ICE-HT).

 Danilatos held the position of Senior Research Scientist at CSIRO (1983-1986).
 Prior to that, he was Project Scientist (1980-1983) and Professional Officer (1978-1979) at the UNSW.
 He has served as member of the Scientific Advisory Board of the journal Scanning (1983-1988) and has been a member of the Royal Microscopical Society (1979-1994), a member of the Microscopical Society of America (1986-1993) and a member of the Australian Society of Electron Microscopy (1979-2008).

-He is the senior author on over sixty publications in international refereed journals including three major chapters on ESEM and has obtained ten patents on various aspects of ESEM.
+He is the senior author on over seventy publications in international refereed journals including three major chapters on ESEM and has obtained over ten patents on various aspects of ESEM technology.

 DYNAMIC MECHANICAL PROPERTIES OF KERATIN FIBRES